Graduate Admissions

 The nonrefundable application fee must be paid online by credit card (VISA or MasterCard) prior to submission of your application.
 Please note that regardless of circumstances or application outcome, this fee is not refundable.

-UCR students enrolled in the BS+MS Program can currently request an application waiver from the department office.
+Undergraduate Mechanical Engineering students enrolled in the BS+MS Program can currently request an application waiver from the department office.
+Please reach out to the department Graduate Officer Joaquin Barraza (jbarr035@ucr.edu) to initiate this process.

-A limited amount of fee waivers for financial hardship are available for qualified applicants who are a U.S. citizen or current Permanent Resident.
-Please visit https://graduate.ucr.edu/fee-waivers for more detail.
-Fee waiver is not available for international students.
+The Department does not offer any fee waivers at this time unless you are enrolled in the BS+MS program.
+The Graduate Division offers a limited amount of fee waivers for financial hardships that are available for qualified applicants who are U.S. citizens or current Permanent Residents.
+Please visit https://graduate.ucr.edu/fee-waivers for more details.
+Fee waivers are not available for international students.

 -